jtejido/hammer/README.md

 ./bitstring_ga_compare
 ```

-The Result would converge to an optimal solution like so:
+The Result would converge to an optimal solution like so (though in a real-world scenario, such a target is unknown, and EAs are used as a combinatorial optimization method to achieve an otherwise unknown goal):

 ```